netdata/netdata/README.md

 ## Why Netdata

-Netdata is a monitoring agent you install on all your systems.
+Netdata has a quite different approach to monitoring.

+In its simplest from, Netdata is a monitoring agent you install on all your systems.
 It is:

 - a **metrics collector** - for system and application metrics (including web servers, databases, containers, etc)
 - a **time-series database** - all stored in memory (does not touch the disks while it runs)
 - a **metrics visualizer** - super fast, interactive, modern, optimized for anomaly detection
 - an **alarms notification engine** - an advanced watchdog for detecting performance and availability issues

-All the above, packaged together in a very flexible, extremely modular, distributed application.
+All the above, are packaged together in a very flexible, extremely modular, distributed application.

 This is how netdata compares to other monitoring solutions: